BrianGreenhill/ssg/README.md

 ssg new

 # theme: <your-theme>

+# create new post
+ssg post

+# or use the archetype/post.md file to create a new post manually
 ```

 Follow the prompts to create a new site.
 Once your new site is ready, you can start writing posts.